MadeleineWalder/Elemental-match-up/README.md

 ![Adding colour and text to the diagram](./docs/screenshots/diagram2.jpg)

-- The finished product looked much better than other images I could've sourced online.
+- The user will see the finished product that looks like this.

 ![The finished diagram on my website](./docs/screenshots/diagram3.jpg)